 - For more information on off-campus housing, visit the Off-Campus Housing website.

-Housing is reasonably priced in comparison with major US cities.
+Housing is reasonably priced in comparison with other major US cities.
 Most rental leases start on the first of each month with the most common start dates being the first of June, July, August, and September.
 If you already have a Carnegie Mellon e-mail address, you can access the Off-Campus Housing webpage for more detailed information on housing and related issues and to search Carnegie Mellon’s database of local apartment listings.

 Housing Services offers additional resources for searching for off-campus housing on their website.

 Renter’s insurance is relatively inexpensive and should be purchased after arrival.
-It is highly recommended because the landlord’s property insurance policy that covers the physical dwelling will not cover your possessions inside of the building.
+Renter's insurance is highly recommended because the landlord’s property insurance policy that covers the physical dwelling will not cover your possessions inside of the building.
 Renter's insurance will cover your personal property, such as furniture or electronic equipment should there be damage from fire, theft, etc.

 Neighborhoods in Pittsburgh